UMANG13-coder/Neoapps.ai-Documentation/docs/dnd-usage/dnd_dashboard.md

 > In this section, you will receive an overview of the Drag & Drop (DND) Dashboard, highlighting the types of components featured within it.

-> You have login into DND Builder using generated 'Master admin Credientials'.
+> Login into DND Builder using generated ‘Master Credentials’.

 > The provided image visually represents the appearance of the DND(drag & drop) dashboard, offering viewers a glimpse into its layout and design